Investigating the role of nuclear parameters in Neutron Star oscillations: a model comparison: Discussions

 As a summary of our comparative study considering the two models, we observed that the strong correlation between the symmetry energy $J_{sym}$ and its slope $L_{sym}$ is present in both models and therefore this correlation is intrinsic.
 The moderate correlation between $L_{sym}$ and NS observables is also present in both models.
 The saturation density $n_{sat}$ shows a moderate correlation with NS observables in both models (comparatively stronger in MM than in the RMF).
 The moderate correlation of $K_{sym}$ and $Q_{sat}$ with the NS observables are found in the MM, but these higher-order parameters are not present in the RMF model.
 A large disagreement in the correlation has been seen for the effective nucleon mass with NS observables and with $n_{sat}$.
 In the RMF model, we recover the strong correlation of the Dirac effective mass $m^*_D/m$ with radius and dimensionless tidal deformability of NS, which increases with increasing NS masses.
 In contrast, the Landau effective mass $m^*_L/m$ in MM is not at all correlated with NS observables.\\

 From the results of this study, we come to the conclusion that most of the correlations between nuclear parameters and NS observables are common to both models (and physical), except for the effective nucleon mass with NS observables.
 However one must note that the definition of the effective nucleon mass varies across models, and is different in the case of the RMF and Meta-model.
-In non-linear RMF models, the effective nucleon mass is the known to control the high density behaviour of the EoS and is therefore correlated with the observables.
-It was demonstrated in Pradhan et~al.~(2023)~\cite{Pradhan_zeta_2023} that, upon adding the vector self-interaction coupling, which also influences the high density behaviour of the EoS, the correlation of the NS observables with the nucleon effective mass is reduced.
+In non-linear RMF models, the effective nucleon mass is known to control the high density behaviour of the EoS and is therefore correlated with the observables.
+It was demonstrated in Pradhan et~al.~(2023)~\cite{Pradhan_zeta_2023} that, upon adding the vector self-interaction coupling ($\zeta$), which also influences the high density behaviour of the EoS, the correlation of the NS observables with the nucleon effective mass is reduced.
 In the MM, the high density EoS behaviour in this model is controlled by higher order parameters such as $K_{sym},Q_{sat},Z_{sat},Q_{sym}$ and $Z_{sym}$.
 The Landau effective mass $m_L^*/m$ therefore shows no correlation with the NS observables.
-However these higher order parameters have large uncertainties as they cannot be constrained by nuclear experimental data close to saturation density. \\
+However these higher order parameters have large uncertainties as they cannot be constrained by nuclear experimental data close to saturation density.
+Based solely on the results from the meta-model, we cannot argue that the effective mass would not have any correlation with observables in general.
+Rather, we found the correlation to be model-dependent: it appears in the RMF model but is absent in the agnostic meta-model.
+This behavior depends on how the effective mass is defined within a given model.\\